 For your safety and the safety of others, BGE urges you to stay away from overhead power lines.
-If overhead lines are present and you or your equipment will be working within 10-feet of those lines, the law requires that you MUST contact BGE at 800.685.0123 prior to the start of any work.
-BGE will evaluate the site and determine the best course of action.
-Remember, no work can be started until all necessary safety measures are complete.
+By law, if you or your equipment is working within 10-feet of those lines, you are required to contact BGE at 800.685.0123 prior to the start of any work.
+Remember, no work can start until all safety measures are complete.

 10-Foot Safety Zone Tips: